Macil/gzdoom/README.md

 Builds are not provided currently, but you can build it yourself by following the build instructions further below.

-Future versions of this fork will probably switch away from OSC to a better protocol (probably websockets), but for now, OSC is used because it is easy to implement.
-(OSC doesn't allow multiple clients to connect and listen to events, doesn't allow clients to even tell if they're connected, doesn't have guaranteed or in-order delivery of events, etc.)
+Future versions of this fork will probably switch away from OSC to a better protocol, but for now, OSC is used because it is easy to implement.
+(OSC doesn't allow multiple clients to connect and listen to events, doesn't allow clients to even tell if they're connected, doesn't have guaranteed or in-order delivery of events, etc. A connection-oriented protocol would be much better.
+Also, instead of listening to a local port by default, which isn't a secure default because it could be addressed by other unprivileged users on the same system, I think it would be best to have GZDoom listen on a Unix domain socket or named pipe.)

 ## Example Usage